 Eagan Police Stop Suspect with Felony Warrant Following Threats of Violence

 Court records from the Dakota County Attorney’s Office indicate that Hahn had an active felony warrant related to an incident on March 4th in Burnsville.
-Following confirmation of the warrant, Burnsville Police took Hahn into custody.
-He is scheduled for his first court appearance today, Monday, March 10th at 1 p.m. in Hastings, Minnesota.
+Following the warrant's confirmation, Burnsville Police took Hahn into custody.
+He is scheduled for his first court appearance today, Monday, March 10th, at 1 p.m. in Hastings, Minnesota.

 Details of the Charges